Naval Base San Diego Overview

 Included in its facilities are San Clemente Island, Naval Amphibious Base Coronado, Beach and Naval Air Landing Facility, and Outlying Field Imperial.
 It also has 130 command stations from Coronado to the entrance of San Diego to the Mexico Border.
 With over 235 aircraft and two aircraft carriers, USS Constellation (CV 64) and USS John C. Stennis (CVN 74), Naval Air Station Island (NASNI) has 23 squadrons and 75 additional tenant commands and activities.

-Almost a decade later, the San Diego Naval Shipyard was still found to have asbestos.
+Almost a decade later, Naval Base San Diego was still found to have asbestos.
 In 2006, tons of asbestos were found with large traces found in 2009 and 2010 throughout various areas of the shipyard.
 Multiple cleanups have ensued to get rid of the toxin, but workers and family members working at the location were at great risk of developing asbestos diseases from primary exposure and secondary exposure.